GIL794/Math-Problems-Code-Solutions/Goldbach Conjecture Verifier/README.md

 ## How to Contribute

 Feel free to fork and send pull requests!
 Some ideas:
-- Optimize the algorithm further
+- Optimise the algorithm further
-- Add visualization of prime pair distributions
+- Add visualisation of prime pair distributions
 - Implement parallel verification for very large ranges
 - Add more statistical analysis features